CAMPING - CAMPER SLIDE-ON

 High quality materials are used throughout and typical equipment levels are caravan-like: hot water system, LPG-fuelled space heater (diesel heater optional), 85-litre fridge and inside and outside gas stoves.The only downside we can see is the lack of a crew-cab version.

-Pricing is top shelf, reflecting the quaility build and inclusions.
-You’ll pay between 40 and 50 grand, depending on final specification.
+Pricing is top shelf, reflecting the quality build and inclusions.